superhero1/ffritz/README.md

 ============
 This is a repository containing my modifications for FritzBox Cable.

-- 6591: Fully supported and tested
+- 6591 (puma7 SoC): Fully supported and tested
-- 6660: Likely supported, not tested
+- 6660 (puma7 SoC): Likely supported, not tested
-- 6x90: Basic support, currently not maintained.
+- 6x90 (puma6 SoC): Basic support, currently not maintained.
 	See 6x90 note at the very end.

 It basically modifies the original AVM install image by adding an ssh (dropbear) service to log in.